SolaceTraining/solace-workshop-scs/codelab.md

 ###
 * Note that in the application.yml file the bindings that are listed include input, outputFeature, and outputNoFeature as defined in our custom bindings interface.
-* Update the **ATTENDEE_NAME** to be your name each time it occurs in the application.yaml file.
+* Update the `ATTENDEE` to be your unique name each time it occurs in the application.yml file.
 * Update the host, msgVpn, clientUsername, clientPassword in the application.yml file so we can connect to the PubSub+ service
-* Deploy the app in the same manner that you've been deploying the others.
+* Run the app in the same manner that you've been running the others.

 #### Processor using Dynamic Destinations
 Negative